//

 [8] See the chapter “Living in the Spirit” for verse references and more information.

 [9] This is symbolically described as having a “mark” placed on your “forehead” or “hand” which identifies you as now being a child of God.
 King David writes about this: “You have anointed my head with oil” (Psa 23:5), and the Book of Revelation says, “Sealed the bond-servants of our God on their foreheads” (Rev 7:3).
 These verses speak of being marked as belonging to Christ and being sealed by the Holy Spirit, for those who have been born again of the Spirit and who are following Him in mind, body, heart, and spirit.
 Those who reject Jesus and the Gospel also have a mark on them indicating such (“the mark of the beast,” paraphrase; see Rev 13:16–17; 14:9–11; 16:2; 19:20; 20:4), which likewise indicates that they are following Satan and the ways of this sinful world.
 These are not literal marks or physical devices (e.g., tattoo, barcode, chip implant, etc.) placed on or in your forehead or hand as many falsely proclaim—the marks are symbolic.
-Note: Those things may indeed happen (e.g., barcode, chip implant, etc.), but even if they do, they will have nothing whatsoever to do with the actual prophecy given in Scripture; it will just be a scheme of man.
+Note: Those things may indeed happen (e.g., barcode, chip implant, etc.), but even if they do, they will have nothing whatsoever to do with the actual prophecy given in Scripture; it will just be a scheme of man to either try to control or deceive you.

 [10] In this same way, Jesus was also marked and sealed (Joh 6:27).